An itchy, red rash and multiple blisters develop in the area where the plant came in contact with the skin.

 Doctors base the diagnosis on the person's exposure and the appearance of the rash.

 People should learn how to recognize the plant and avoid it.

 Treatment includes applying corticosteroids and using other measures to relieve symptoms.

-The oils are quickly absorbed into the skin and stick to skin tightly, to clothing, to items such as outdoor tools or equipment, and to pet fur for long periods of time and can still cause the rash.
+The oils are quickly absorbed into the skin and tightly stick to skin, to clothing, to items such as outdoor tools or equipment, and to pet fur for long periods of time and can still cause the rash.
 Smoke from burning plants also contains the oil and may cause a reaction in certain people.

 Recognizing and avoiding the plants is the best prevention.
 Poison ivy plants (Toxicodendron radicans) grow throughout the United States except Alaska, Hawaii, and parts of the West Coast.
 The plant leaves are arranged in groups of three ("leaves of three, let it be") and are shiny green (or red in the fall).
 The center leaf has a longer stem than the other two.
 Poison ivy can grow as a hairy, ropelike vine or as a free-standing shrub.
 The plants may have green or yellow flowers and white to yellow berries.

 Before exposure, if people are going to be in areas where the plants grow, they should wear long sleeves, long pants, boots, and gloves and avoid the plants if possible.
 A number of commercial barrier creams and lotions can be applied before exposure to minimize, but not completely prevent, absorption of the oil by the skin.
 The oil can soak through latex rubber gloves.
 People should not try to desensitize themselves by taking various shots or pills or by eating poison ivy leaves because these measures do not work.